WirelessBrain15/ros_AMR_with_docking/README.md

 -> docking algo works with 1 2D lidar and 2 reflective strips 60cm apart and can successfully dock with 99% accuracy.

+I apologize for the messy codes, I am still learning and mainly use this as my personal storage.
+My final codes are put in company repo and no available for public use.